thurstonemerson/the-catalog/README.md

 ##How to run:

 This module has a PostgreSQL backend.
-The database can be created using the python script provided:
+The database can be created from psql using the script provided:

+	sudo su postgres
+	\i catalog_create_database.sql

+The database can be seeded with the following command:

-	python manage.py
+	python catalog_seed_database.py

+This script generates some test data to play around with.
+Two users are created with the email/password combinations "katja@gmail.com/cat" and "louisa@gmail.com/dog"

 The web server can be started with the following command: